teoh4770/odin-recipes/README.md

 # odin-recipes

-The HTML project from The Odin Project(TOP), to create a recipe menu with basic HTML and CSS.
+Odin-recipes: The HTML project from The Odin Project(TOP), to create a recipe menu with basic HTML and CSS.

-practicing git command first